Shyvana Build Guide by Zerix9

 After Wit's End, I complete my boots, usually Mercury's Treads for the magic resist and tenacity.
 If the other team is short on CC and magic damage, you may choose to go into Berserker's Greaves for attack speed instead.

-Next, I generally choose to take Vampiric Scepter as my next item, as the lifesteal helps survivability, then build it into Zeke's Herald for increased lifesteal, and attack speed for myself and the team..
+Next, I generally choose to take Vampiric Scepter as my next item, as the lifesteal helps survivability, then build it into Zeke's Harbinger for increased lifesteal, and attack speed for myself and the team..
 However, If you find you don't need lifesteal yet, or Zeal's stats would be more useful, you can take it first.
-I also find getting Vampiric Scepter first, immediately followed by Zeal, is a good option if Zeke's Heraldisn't needed yet, in which case you can put it off until after Zeal or even after Trinity Force
+I also find getting Vampiric Scepter first, immediately followed by Zeal, is a good option if Zeke's Harbingerisn't needed yet, in which case you can put it off until after Zeal or even after Trinity Force

 At this point, I start to build Trinity Force.
 I already have Zeal, and now start to build Phage.
 I don't take Sheen first because the mana is useless.
 Often I'll have enough money to go right into Trinity Force on my first trip back after Phage.